roadwarriorslive/Pipulate/theleakyjournal.md

     Most anything.

 My zero-coordinate is increasingly becoming Jupyter Notebook, and I'm going to have to advise that to my followers too.
 This is strange.
-It is not "a browser" and neither is it the ~/ "Home" conventional Unix/Linux location.
-It's something the Anaconda installation picks, and you have to rally about it.
+It is not just the generic browser itself that's home.
+It's a particular code-execution environment (REPL) IN a browser, and really in Tab-0 or Tab-1 (more on that soon).
+Neither is home really any more the ~/ "Home" conventional Unix/Linux location despite how much I want it to be.
+It's just so easy to time:

+    cd ~/

+... as a method of clicking your heals together 3 times.
+You see?
+Unix/Linux gives you a proper home.
+But because of pesky OS conventions that makes it /home/username here and /Users/username in some other place, the host OSes themselves sort of ruin this mostly in all other ways spiritually perfect symbol-- almost root-- for "go home".
+But thankfully because this concept of "home" is something Anaconda must decide each time it's run, you have SOME flexibility, but trying to change it is setting yourself up for bugs and stuff.
+Lean into Anaconda.
+Embrace the hug.
+It's going to have a Jupyter Notebook launcher icon somewhere on the start menu or in applications.
+Run it and see what location on your hard drive their default "home" is.
+It's almost certainly the native OS's preference, which is most decidedly NOT ~/ when your Linux is only a subsystem of a host Windows 10 OS.
+And no, it doesn't mean don't use Windows.
+Mac's are fine as well as any self-respecting Unix distro (not Levinux) with a GNOME or KDE desktop or anything Anaconda installs onto.

+It is an important point that I have to keep bringing up that there's something happening here.

 I'm still in the final throws of settling in.
 Soon...